coderamen666/srd-v3.5-md/magic-items/magic-items-v-wondrous-items.md

 actively seeking to reassert its control.

-Faint conjuration; CL 2nd; Craft Wondrous Item, *charm animal, summon nature's ally I,* wild empathy ability; Price 1,150 gp;Weight 3 lb.
+Faint conjuration; CL 2nd; Craft Wondrous Item, *charm animal, summon nature’s ally I,* wild empathy ability; Price 1,150 gp;Weight 3 lb.

 **Pipes of Sounding:** When played by a character who has the Perform (wind instruments) skill, these pipes create a variety of sounds.
 The